jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

 To process a data set, follow the instructions on the panel.

-* In the figure select root\:SAXS\: and code is showing only names containing "ave" in the name.
+* In the image select root\:SAXS\: and code is showing only names containing "ave" in the name.
 * In the controls next to selection Listbox select buffer name.
 * Double click sample name (e.g., second name in the listbox).
 The code has added the buffer and sample in the graph.
 * (Optional) tweak Scale Buffer value, if needed.
 Normally should be 1.